Article

 Today, the available talent pool is not sufficient to meet the mass of job offers available in cybersecurity.
 According to Wavestone, more than 15,000 positions are "available but not covered" in the cybersecurity sector (March 2022).
 Worldwide, Cybersecurity Ventures estimates that the number of unfilled positions is 3.5 million (April 2023).

-Which profiles, precisely, are most in short supply?
-According to a ranking by CSB School and recruitment agency Clémentine, published in March 2023 in Les Echos Startthe most sought-after positions in cybersecurity are: pentester, CISO, cryptology specialist, cybersecurity jursite and industrial cybersecurity expert.
+Which profiles are most in demand?
+According to a ranking by CSB School and recruitment firm Clémentine, published in Les Echos Start in March 2023, the most sought-after positions in the cybersecurity field are: pentester, CISO, cryptology specialist, cybersecurity jursite and industrial cybersecurity expert.
 And the list could go on: cybersecurity consultant, project manager, SSI architect, SOC analyst, cyber crisis management expert, to name but a few.

 3 concrete ways to raise the profile of cybersecurity professions